 The Pasta Queen: Exactly.
 So listen to the story.

 Renee: David’s getting red in the face which means he is very excited and very enamored.

-Nadia: Yeah, it’s a pork cheek.
+The Pasta Queen: Yeah, it’s a pork cheek.
 That’s guancia means cheek.
 Guanciale.
 So we use that.
 And some people use pancetta, which is the little tummy of the pig.
 But really the classic recipe that has been developed is the cheek.
 And the name is said to be taken by the secret society called the Carbonari.
 It’s a secret society of Italy.
 And at the time, they played a big role as well in the liberation.
-So there’s a lot of versions to the story, but I have looked into it very thoroughly and I feel that this is actually how it came about.
-Because I went to see very old cookbooks.
+So there’s a lot of versions to the story, but I have looked into it very thoroughly and I feel that this is actually how it came about, because I went to see very old cookbooks.
 There’s no record of carbonara before the Second World War in Italy.

-David: The war, yeah.
+David: The war, yep.
 That’s what my research did, too.
 So let’s… for people, so they actually know.
 What are the four or five ingredients in carbonara?

-Nadia: So you’ve got guanciale, the cheek of the pig.
-You’ve Pecorino Romano, which is a type of cheese that is a sheep cheese.
+The Pasta Queen: So you’ve got guanciale, the cheek of the pig.
+You’ve got Pecorino Romano, which is a type of cheese that is a sheep cheese.